 The last of the Three Cities, and undoubtedly the oldest and most important, is Vittoriosa, commonly known as Birgu.
-In 1530, the Knights first arrived they made Birgu the capital.
-They fortified the area and built their Palazzo's, churches and the castle of St Angelo – a large fortification separated from the main city and only connected by a draw bridge.
+In 1530 when the Knights first arrived they made Birgu the capital.
+They fortified the area and built their palazzos, churches and the castle of St Angelo – a large fortification separated from the main city and only connected by a draw bridge.
 Today, it is known as Fort St Angelo and it still commands a prominent place at the heart of the Grand Harbour.
+Meals included: B

 Day 8 Malta to UK

-Today we'll fly back to the UK.
-Upon arrival, your Just You’s Private Chauffeur Service will be waiting for the journey home.Meals included: B
+Today we'll transfer to the airport for your return flight to the UK.
+Upon arrival, either make your own way home or your Just You Private Chauffeur Service will be waiting for the journey home (if you've pre-booked).Meals included: B